trheehs-ms/PChat/README.md

 **Note:** To exit during screen capture mode press the `esc` key.

-### Opening Multiple Chats
+### Multiple Chats

-1. With a chat room open, follow the above steps to launch a new instance of PChat in a seperate window.
+1. To join multiple chat rooms, follow the above steps to launch a new instance of PChat, a seperate window will open.

 ### Sharing Links

-1. When a URL is shared in PChat a hyperlink will be automatically created in the chat history window.
+When a URL is shared in PChat a hyperlink will be automatically created in the chat history window.
 This allows anyone to click and open links directly.

+### PCHat Notifications

+Notiications are sent to users if there is activity from other users in the same chat room.
+Notifications are visual only, audible notifications have been silenced.

 #### PChat Admin Actions